 Around 30% of women suffering with PCOS are never diagnosed, so please share this blog on your social media and show your support to raise awareness about PCOS and infertility.

 Managing PCOS registration

-Register today for our next free seminar – Managing PCOS and how we can treat them.
-As we embrace National Infertility Awareness Week, with the theme #listen up, we invite you to #listenup to Dr. Roberta Corona, IVF Consultant at Barbados Fertility Centre.
-Dr. Corona explains how we can manage your symptoms and how we can treat them.
+Register today for our next free seminar – How do Polycystic Ovaries affect your Health and Fertility?
+September marks PCOS Awareness Month so Dr. Juliet Skinner, Medical Director at Barbados Fertility Centre explains how we can manage your symptoms and how we can treat them to enhance your fertility.
 To learn more simply complete the form below and a copy of the presentation will be emailed to you to watch in the comfort and privacy of your own home: